See what drives us forward from our team to our values.

 • Reduced productivity

-• Increased attrition (rehiring costs are quite high)
+• Increased attrition (rehiring costs are very high)

 • Reduced insurance coverage (creates liabilities when an underinsured employee causes an accident on the job)